 Provide the original loss ratio target to allow for comparison of initially assumed premiums and claims and actual and projected premiums and claims.

-Provide commentary and analysis on how credibility of experience contributed to the development of the rate increase request.
+Provide commentary and analysis on how credibility of experience contributed to the development of the rate proposal.

 Statement that policy design, underwriting, and claims handling practices were considered.

-Show how benefit features, e.g., inflation and length of benefit period, and premium features, e.g., limited pay and lifetime pay, impact requested increases.
+Show how benefit features (e.g., inflation and length of benefit period) and premium features (e.g., limited pay and lifetime pay) impact requested increases.

 Specify whether waived premiums are included in earned premiums and incurred claims, including in the loss ratio target calculation; provide the waived premium amounts and impact on requested increase.